Relativistic reflection within an extended hot plasma geometry: Modeling reflection from axisymmetric sources

-where $\gamma$, $e^{-\nu}$, \OmegaSource, and \OmegaKeplerian are taken at the locations of the source (``source'') and the disk (``disk''), respectively, $\lambda = L/E$ is the dimensionless angular momentum of the photon\footnote{$L$ is the angular momentum component of the photon parallel to the BH rotational axis and $E$ is the total energy \citep[see][for the details of definition and angular dependence]{bardeen1972,niedzwiecki2005}.} (see Appendix~\ref{app:energyshift} for the derivation of this equation).
+With these assumptions, following \citet{niedzwiecki2005} the energy shift of the photons from a source with initial rest frame energy, \Esource, to the energy, \Edisk, at the point of impact with the disk is where $\gamma$, $e^{-\nu}$, \OmegaSource, and \OmegaKeplerian are taken at the locations of the source (``source'') and the disk (``disk''), respectively, $\lambda = L/E$ is the dimensionless angular momentum of the photon\footnote{$L$ is the angular momentum component of the photon parallel to the BH rotational axis and $E$ is the total energy \citep[see][for the details of definition and angular dependence]{bardeen1972,niedzwiecki2005}.} (see Appendix~\ref{app:energyshift} for the derivation of this equation).
 Equation~\eqref{eq:energy_shift} reduces to the lamp post case for $\lambda=0$ \citep[see, e.g.,][]{dauser2013}.
 For a given $(\sphericalradius, \theta, \varphi)$, $\lambda$ depends on the initial direction of motion of the photon and can take positive and negative values.